 Don’t be deterred by the questionable name.
 Groperz has a solid line up of holds, especially these Keystones.
 Some have up to five different grips on one hold, ranging from positive to sloper.
 Dialing in your desired difficulty for a problem is a breeze with this set.

 Vision Climbing Mini Divots

 With my toddler son in mind, I built a portion of my wall dead vertical, making it easy for kids to learn to climb.
 What I didn’t realize is that the vast majority of climbing holds feel like jugs on vertical terrain.
 If not jugs, they are awkwardly tiny or too slopey to be fun for anything over V2.
-The Mini Divots have an unique edge/pocket that feels like a tough granite slab, but they can also rotate to a comfy, flat, single-pad edge or pinch.
+The Mini Divots have an unique edge/pocket that feels like a hold on a tough granite slab, but they can also rotate to a comfy, flat, single-pad edge or pinch.
 Like many popular Vision holds, including the Iron Oxide Minis, they serve as great footholds too.

 5 holds, $20; visionclimbing.com